agtoliv/agtoliv/README.md

 - IT Management and Infrastructure - FIAP
 - Circular Economy and Data Protection Laws – Senai São Paulo

-I'm always looking to connect with like-minded professionals and explore opportunities in Front-End and Cloud Computing projects.
+I'm always looking to connect with like-minded professionals and explore opportunities in Fullstack and Cloud Computing projects.
 Feel free to reach out through LinkedIn (https://www.linkedin.com/in/augusto-silveira/)!